What has to work together

 Speed-to-lead work turns the first inquiry into a controlled response sequence instead of hoping someone notices the lead in time.

-Text-back, alert routing, callback ownership, and the rule for what happens when no one answers.
+Text-back, alert rules, callback ownership, and the rule for what happens when no one answers.

 Immediate confirmation, next-step message, scheduling path, and status visibility.